 A 40 minute drive from Kuala Lumpur will take you to Batu 18 Hulu Langat, just 30km from the city centre.
 You can park your car around Batu 18 police station and you’ll see a lot of cyclists in these areas.
 It is the perfect slow and gentle ride to visit the Kampung life in Hulu Langat.
 Riding past clucking chickens, the morning breeze and the nippy mountain air will transport you to the innocence of the countryside.

 After your 9km gentle ride, you’ll arive at a T-junction where you can choose to ride uphill to Genting Peres on the left which takes you to the border between Selangor and Negeri Sembilan or opt for a gentle ride to Semenyih Lake on the right and onwards towards Sungai Tekala, a recreational picnic site.
 It is particularly exciting to roll down the hills on your way down from Genting Peres after a hard climb.
-It can be pretty hot by the time you reach the dam, so my only suggestion is for you to start earlier as it can easily take half a day to complete your ride, if you’re slow like me.
+It can be pretty hot by the time you reach the dam, so my only suggestion is for you to start earlier as it can easily take half a day to complete your ride.

 On your way down, other than drinking copious amount of water from your bike water bottle, indulge in some local kuih at the infamous Bahulu Clasiq cafe - their nasi lemak, local teh tarik and kuih is the perfect kind of delectable after a sweaty day out.

 #6 Genting Sempah